StrumDev/Unt/README.md

     OnHandler(byte[], int, bool, EndPoint) Received packet.
     TimeOutClient Client idle time ms. after which the client will be disconnected.
     IsRuning If data is being processed
+    IsTick = "true" If you need to call an action in another thread;

   Methods Class NetClient!